Danone confident on 2012, water still strategic

-PARIS French food group Danone SA (DANO.PA) gave a confident outlook for 2012 and said its water business was "still strategic", in response to renewed speculation it was in talks on a disposal.
+PARIS French food group Danone SA (DANO.PA) gave a confident outlook for 2012 and said its water business was "still strategic," playing down a report it was in talks on a disposal.

-The world's largest yoghurt maker, whose brands include Actimel and Activia, said it was positive for next year as softening commodity prices, robust growth in emerging markets and the benefits from the acquisition of Unimilk in Russia would underpin growth.
+The world's largest yoghurt maker, whose brands include Actimel and Activia, said it was positive for next year on the back of softening commodity prices, robust growth in emerging markets and the benefits from the acquisition of Unimilk in Russia to underpin growth.

 Chief Financial Officer Pierre-Andre Terisse told analysts bottled water remained a strategic business for Danone, owner of Evian, Volvic and Badoit, though he declined comment on a Bloomberg report Danone was in talks with Japan's Suntory Holdings SUNTH.UL to sell water assets.